pypp/letterboxd-services/README.md

 <!-- Download it from the [Chrome Web Store]() or [Firefox Add-ons Store](https://addons.mozilla.org/he/firefox/addon/letterboxd-services/). -->

-Download it from the [Firefox Add-ons Store](https://addons.mozilla.org/he/firefox/addon/letterboxd-services/).
+To use the extension, download it from the [Firefox Add-ons Store](https://addons.mozilla.org/he/firefox/addon/letterboxd-services/).

 ### Alternatively